'Nama’s Apple Cake' is a big slice of fall-scented comfort

 The cake comes together quickly: A dry mix of flour, sugar, baking soda and cinnamon mix with a thick goop of Wesson oil (I used canola) and eggs.
 “The mixture will be real stiff,” wrote Leland, and he wasn’t wrong.
 Even after adding apples and chopped pecans, the batter looked far more akin to an oily cookie dough than any cake I have ever made.
 I pressed it firmly into a buttered 9- by 13-inch baking pan and let it slowly bake at 350 degrees.
 (The copy of the recipe I found didn’t specify an oven temperature, but my method worked just fine.)
 About 30 minutes before it was supposed to come out of the oven, the cake was golden brown and firm, so I pulled it early.

 The final touch is a light caramel sauce made from brown sugar, milk and margarine.
 I swapped butter for the margarine (perhaps that move was sacrilege) and let it burble away for a few minutes before pouring it hot over the cake.
 Much of the sauce gradually seeps down into the cake, adding even more moisture, fat and sweetness.
 Leland wrote that the cake should be served cold, but I liked it better after it had just cooled enough that I didn’t burn myself on the side of the pan.
-Eaten warm, the cake is almost pudding-like and is a big bowl of fall-scented comfort on a crisp, cool afternoon.
+Eaten warm, the cake is almost pudding-like and is a big bowl of fall-scented comfort on a crisp, cool day.

-Nama’s Apple Cake
+Nama’s Apple Cake recipe

 Hands-on time: 20 minutes